magrathealabs/playbook/docs/5-talents.md

 It's important for the job descriptions to be declarative and as objective as possible.

 Almost everything we know about discovering and how to bring the best talents to the team we learned from the books [Who](https://www.goodreads.com/book/show/4989687-who), [Scaling Up](https://www.goodreads.com/book/show/22212880-scaling-up) and [Management 3.0](https://www.goodreads.com/book/show/10210821-management-3-0).
-Take a look on them.
+Take a look at them.

 ## Hiring process